liveahero-wiki/liveahero-wiki.github.io/_posts/2024-10-21-community-survey-2024.md

 11. **More Diverse Characters and Content** (5 mentions)
   * Players want more diverse characters (more women, trans characters, and more varied body typeslike chubby or muscular).
-  * Some request for specific character alts and more character interactions.

 12. **Character Interaction and Story** (12 mentions):
   * Some players want more **interaction with favorite characters**, including features like a **relationship system** (similar to "Housamo").